Skip to main content

 A person may also file a complaint with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX by visiting www2.ed.gov/about/offices/list/ocr/complaintintro.html or calling 800-421-3481.
 Inquiries about the application of Title IX to Northwestern may be referred to Northwestern’s Title IX Coordinator, the United States Department of Education’s Assistant Secretary for Civil Rights, or both.

 Avoiding Microaggressions.
 To reduce the possibility of unintended harm to fellow OLLI members and to help OLLI be fully inclusive, we encourage all members to educate themselves on microaggressions and be mindful of this information as they engage in OLLI classrooms.
-Microaggression education can be found in the Student Canvas site which all members are encouraged to review.
+Microaggression education can be found under Tips and Tools within the MyOLLINU website.

 /*NOV 14 2020*/